 The second-year summer practice includes the construction internship.
 The students will be working at construction sites of their choice for at least 20 workdays to follow up the design-to-construction procedures in order to acquire experience in construction procedures and recent construction management applications.

-In this course architectural design is studied as an urban intervention.
-Students develop a project for a public building in a central complex urban setting through a study of the project brief, particular built environment, urban conditions, as well as relevant precedents.
+In this course, architectural design is considered as an urban intervention.
+Students work on a public building project within a central urban environment, investigating the complex relationships of architectural design with its built environment, urban conditions and architectural precedents.

 In the third year studio, architectural design is studied as an urban intervention.
 While the first semester focuses on a public building project set in a complex central urban context, the second-semester studio tackles with the larger urban fabric.